 Lethal Chef: When she first tries to make some food for Kyousuke in Season 2 Episode 11, he states that it's not very good.
 She mentions that she's learning to cook in an attempt to mend her relationship with her parents.

-Odd Friendship - She more or less befriends Bridget, the blonde girl she beat during the Meruru cosplay contest (who didn't have a very good impression of her offstage).
-At one point Kanako protects her against an older man who seemed to be getting a little too frisky with her, only to find out that it was her father, but Bridget nevertheless appreciated the thoughts behind Kanako's attack.
+Odd Friendship: She more or less befriends Bridget, the blonde girl she beat during the Meruru cosplay contest (who didn't have a very good impression of her offstage).
+At one point in the novel, Kanako protects her against an older man who seemed to be getting a little too frisky with her, only to find out that it was her father, but Bridget nevertheless appreciated the thoughts behind Kanako's attack.

 Father of Kyousuke and Kirino.
 He has a no-nonsense home policy, which fits nicely with his career as a police officer.
 Despite his gruff exterior, he cares greatly for his family even if he doesn't show it.
 He even has clippings and articles all about Kirino's job.In the first novel he discovers Kirino's hobby and orders her to throw it all out.
 After Kyousuke convinces him to allow Kirino to keep it, he researches more into the otaku lifestyle to understand it better.